By Publius Huldah

 Levin’s amendment “to protect private property” (p 137)

-The federal government has no lawful authority to own land for any purpose other than those enumerated in the Constitution: Article I, §8, next to last clause, permits the federal government to own the District of Columbia [which was not to exceed “ten Miles square”], and Places purchased with the Consent of the State legislatures for the erection of forts, dock-Yards, and other needful buildings (e.g., federal courthouses, post offices) to carry out the enumerated powers.
+The federal government has no lawful authority to own land for any purpose other than those enumerated in the Constitution.
+Article I, §8, next to last clause, permits the federal government to have exclusive Legislative Jurisdiction over the District of Columbia [which was not to exceed “ten Miles square”], and Places purchased with the Consent of the State legislatures for the erection of forts, dock-Yards, and other needful buildings (e.g., federal courthouses, post offices) to carry out the enumerated powers.
+So the federal government may lawfully own buildings and lands which are purchased to carry out its enumerated powers.

-The federal government has no lawful authority to own national parks, grazing areas, forests, and such.
+The federal government has no lawful authority to own national parks, grazing areas, forests, and such, because those are not enumerated powers.
 9

 And the federal government has no lawful authority to restrict peoples’ use of their own land.
 Nowhere in our Constitution did we delegate that power to the federal government!
 Accordingly, all federal laws and regulations (EPA, etc.) which pretend to restrict an owner’s use of his land are unconstitutional as outside the scope of powers delegated.